Intrinsic Dimension of Geometric Data Sets: Geometric Data Sets, Concentration, and Feature Order

-\section{Geometric data sets, concentration, and feature order}
+\section{Geometric Data Sets, Concentration, and Feature Order}

-In this section we propose a mathematical model for data sets (\cref{defi:ds}), which is accessible to methods of geometric analysis.
-Subsequently, we introduce and study a specific metric on the set of isomorphism classes of such data sets (\cref{definition:data.distance}), as well as a natural partial order (\cref{definition:feature.order}), both analogous to their respective predecessors for metric measure spaces established by Gromov~\cite{Gromov99}.
+In this section we propose a mathematical model for data sets (Definition~\ref{defi:ds}), which is accessible to methods of geometric analysis.
+Subsequently, we introduce and study a specific metric on the set of isomorphism classes of such data sets (Definition~\ref{definition:data.distance}), as well as a natural partial order (Definition~\ref{definition:feature.order}), both analogous to their respective predecessors for metric measure spaces established by~\citet{Gromov99}.

 \begin{definition}[geometric data set] A \emph{geometric data set} is a triple $\mathscr{D} = (X,F,\mu)$ consisting of a set $X$ equipped with a tame set $F \subseteq \mathbb{R}^{X}$ such that $(X,d_{F})$ is a separable complete metric space and a probability measure $\mu$ on the Borel $\sigma$-algebra of $(X,d_{F})$ with $\spt \mu = X$.
 Given a geometric data set $\mathscr{D} = (X,F,\mu)$, we will refer to the elements of $F$ as the \emph{features} of $\mathscr{D}$.
 Two geometric data sets $\mathscr{D}_{i} = (X_{i},F_{i},\mu_{i})$ $(i \in \{ 0,1 \})$ will be called \emph{isomorphic} and we will write $\mathscr{D}_{0} \cong \mathscr{D}_{1}$ if there exists a bijection $\phi \colon X_{0} \to X_{1}$ such that $\overline{F_{1}} \circ \phi = \overline{F_{0}}$ (where the closure operators refer to the respective topologies of point-wise convergence) and $\phi_{\ast}(\mu_{0}) = \mu_{1}$.
 The collection of all isomorphism classes of geometric data sets shall be denoted by ${\mathscrbf{D}}$. \end{definition}